Great Siege of Gibraltar: Arrival of the French

 With the arrival of more troops and ships, guns and mortars were also delivered to the Spanish siege lines, which were creeping forward and soon neared completion.
 A new Spanish battery, the Mahon, was erected in quick time, despite being hit many times by the British siege guns, which caused severe losses.
-Elliot did not strike though, once it had been finished in April 1782.
+Eliott did not strike though, once it had been finished in April 1782.

 A lull in the siege then occurred, during which neither side knew when the other would bombard, which continued through the summer.
 On 11 June, a Spanish shell exploded inside the magazine of Princess Anne's Battery further up the Rock, causing a massive explosion that blew the flank of the battery into the Prince's Lines, killing fourteen soldiers.